— DECK CLEANING · COOKEVILLE

 Clean the surface

-We use low-pressure washing with appropriate cleaning solutions to remove buildup without damaging the wood grain.
+I use low-pressure washing with appropriate cleaning solutions to remove buildup without damaging the wood grain.

 4